intlify/eslint-plugin-svelte/docs/rules/no-raw-text.md

 - `ignoreNodes`: specify nodes to ignore such as icon components
 - `ignorePattern`: specify a regexp pattern that matches strings to ignore
 - `ignoreText`: specify an array of strings to ignore

+## :rocket: Version

+This rule was introduced in `@intlify/eslint-plugin-svelte` v0.0.1

 ## :mag: Implementation